 We have a camping area in Mount Rainier National Forest near Greenwater, Washington that, for selfish reasons, I cannot divulge the exact location.
 You can find many more campgrounds like it here.
 Our particular campground is owned by the forest service and is first come, first serve and very primitive.

 So, this is what our fire pit looked like.
 Camping without a fire is lame, by the way.
+(And yes, we packed trash out, including trash of the people before us).

 We woke up fairly early the next morning, ate breakfast that didn’t need to be cooked, and headed to Chinook Pass where Marissa had found us a nice hike up to Sheep Lake.
 On the way, off Highway 410, there is a pull out that offers amazing views of Mount Rainier.